Hardtack: History

 During the American Civil War (1861–1865), 3 by 3 in hardtack was shipped from Union and Confederate storehouses.
 Civil War soldiers generally found their rations to be unappealing, and joked about the poor quality of the hardtack in the satirical song "Hard Tack Come Again No More".
 The song was sung to the tune of the Stephen Foster song "Hard Times Come Again No More", and featured lyrics describing the hardtack rations as being 'old and very wormy' and causing many 'stomachs sore'.
-John Billings, a soldier in the 10th Massachusetts Battery, outlines many details on how hardtack was utilized during the war in his book Hardtack and Coffee.
+John Billings, a soldier in the 10th Massachusetts Battery, outlines many details on how hardtack was utilized during the war in his book Hard Tack and Coffee.

 With insect infestation common in improperly stored provisions, soldiers would break up the hardtack and drop it into their morning coffee.
-This would not only soften the hardtack but the insects, mostly weevil larvae, would float to the top, and the soldiers could skim off the insects and resume consumption.
-The weevils "left no distinctive flavor behind."
-Some men also turned hardtack into a mush by breaking it up with blows from their rifle butts, then adding water.
+This would not only soften the hardtack but the insects, mostly weevil larvae, would float to the top, and the soldiers could skim them off and eat the biscuits.
+The grubs "left no distinctive flavor behind."
+Some men turned hardtack into a mush by breaking it up with blows from their rifle butts, then adding water.
 If the men had a frying pan, they could cook the mush into a lumpy pancake; otherwise they dropped the mush directly on the coals of their campfire.
 They also mixed hardtack with brown sugar, hot water, and sometimes whiskey to create what they called a pudding, to serve as dessert.

 Royal Navy hardtack during Queen Victoria's reign was made by machine at the Royal Clarence Victualing Yard at Gosport, Hampshire, stamped with the Queen's mark and the number of the oven in which it was baked.
 When machinery was introduced into the process, the dough was thoroughly mixed and rolled into sheets about 2 yd long and 1 yd wide, which were then stamped in one stroke into about sixty hexagonal shaped biscuits.
-The hexagonal shape meant a saving in material and time and made them easier to pack than the traditional circular shaped biscuit.
+The hexagonal shape saved material and time and made them easier to pack compared to the traditional circular shaped biscuit.
 Hardtack remained an important part of the Royal Navy sailor's diet until the introduction of canned foods; canned meat was first marketed in 1814, and preserved beef in tins was officially introduced to the Royal Navy rations in 1847.

 As early as the Spanish–American War in 1898, some military hardtack was used by service members in etching or writing notes, often commemorating events or coined with phrases of the time.

 Cocket bread

-Cocket bread was a type of bread in England, as referenced in the Assize of Bread and Ale, 51 Hen.
-III (ca. 1266), where it is one of several kinds of bread named.
+Cocket bread was a type of bread in England, as referenced in the Assize of Bread and Ale (temp. incert.) (c.
+1266), where it is one of several kinds of bread named.
 It seems to have been hard sea-biscuit, which perhaps had then some mark or seal (a cocket) on it; or else, was so called from its being designed for the use of the coxswains, or seamen.